siretjorro/shopping-list-app/README.md

 ## Architecture

 The application has a very simple architecture based on FutureBuilders.
 I did try implementing the BLoC architecture pattern but ran into some trouble where the StreamBuilder wouldn't update the UI.
-The BLoC version is in the branch branchname.
+The BLoC version is in the branch [bloc](https://github.com/siretjorro/shopping-list-app/tree/bloc).

 The web service used in this application was provided by my professor at TalTech [Andres Käver](https://github.com/akaver).